00Pratik-Biswas00/Natyomancha-A_Theatre_Ticket_Booking_Application/README.md

 cd frontend
 ```

 5. On both sides install npm.
 (Make sure you have downloaded Node)

 ```
 npm i
 ```

-6. You need to add `.env` file.
-Create your own `.env` file for both backend and frontend, where you must connect Mongodb, firebase, razorpay ids and all..
-7. Run `npm start` in the backend terminal, and `npm run dev` in the frontend terminal.

-Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 You can check [thirdbell.in](https://www.thirdbell.in/).
-It is the current bengali theatre ticket booking website.
+It is the current Bengali theatre ticket booking website.